edgeless-project/edgeless/documentation/orchestration.md

 Orchestration in EDGELESS happens at two levels:

-- _higher level orchestration_ is done by the ε-CON at cluster level (remember that a cluster may include multiple non-overlapping orchestratio domains) and it maps (logical) function to orchestration domains;
+- _higher level orchestration_ is done by the ε-CON at cluster level (remember that a cluster may include multiple non-overlapping orchestration domains) and it maps (logical) function to orchestration domains;
-- _lower level orchestration_ is done by the ε-ORC within its orchestration domain, and it maps every (logical) function to one or multiple function instances running on the orchestration domain nodes.
+- _lower level orchestration_ is done by the ε-ORC within its orchestration domain, and it maps every (logical) function to one or multiple workers running on the orchestration domain nodes.

 ## Higher level orchestration